kartoza/docker-geoserver/README.md

 To include Tomcat extras including docs, examples, and the manager webapp, set the `TOMCAT_EXTRAS` environment variable to `true`:

-**NB** You should configure the env variable `TOMCAT_PASSWORD` to use a strong password otherwise the default one is setup.
+**Note:** If `TOMCAT_EXTRAS` is set to true then you should configure  `TOMCAT_PASSWORD` to use a strong password otherwise the default one is set up.

 ```
-ie VERSION=2.16.2
+ie VERSION=2.19.2
 docker run -it --name geoserver  -e TOMCAT_EXTRAS=true -p 8600:8080 kartoza/geoserver:${VERSION}
 ```

-**NB** GeoServer can run under tomcat or jetty.
-If the $WAR_URL you have used is for jetty then you should not be using tomcat manager

 ### Upgrading image to use a specific version
-During initialization the image will run a script that updates the passwords.
-This is recommended to change passwords the first time that GeoServer runs but on subsequent upgrades a user should use the environment variable
+During initialization, the image will run a script that updates the passwords.
+This is recommended to change passwords the first time that GeoServer runs.
+If you are migrating your GeoServer instance, from one a lower version to a higher one you will need to set the environment variable `EXISTING_DATA_DIR=true`

-`EXISTING_DATA_DIR=true`

-This basically tells GeoServer that we are using a data directory that already exists and no passwords should be changed.
+The environment variable will ensure that the password initialization is skipped during the startup procedure.

 ### Installing extra fonts